 If you could capture the Tinybird ethos in a sentence, it's this: "Fast databases make queries fast.
 Tinybird makes developers fast."
 Tinybird intentionally abstracts the complexities of both ClickHouse and the additional infrastructure you'd have to build for a fully-baked analytics service so that you can become productive more quickly.

-Put simply, developers choose Tinybird over ClickHouse because they want to focus on their use case and shorten their time to production.
-They want the performance that ClickHouse offers, without the effort to manage it.
+Put simply, developers often choose Tinybird because they want to focus on their use case and shorten their time to production.
+They want the performance that ClickHouse offers, without the added effort to manage it.

-Tinybird offers time-saving features that self-hosted and managed ClickHouse versions don't, including:
+Tinybird offers time-saving features that self-hosted and various managed services for ClickHouse versions don't, including:

 - Single-click API generation, API hosting, API documentation, token management, and advanced templating and logic that extend ClickHouse SQL